tgirke/GEN242/content/en/tutorials/linux/linux.md

 data file is identical with the hash value of the downloaded copy, then the downloaded copy is usually identical with the source file.
 The following routine assumes that a file named `myfile1.txt` was downloaded along with its checksum (here `*.md5` created for testing).
-Next, the correctness of the checksum value is evaluated.
+Next, the checksum values are compared.

 ```sh
 md5sum myfile1.txt # generates checksum